 |Speeding (16-20 MPH > limit)||$1,335.57|

-If you're facing above-average car insurance payments, consider insurance shopping to find inexpensive insurance coverage that suits you.
+If you're tired of dealing with expensive car insurance, it's worth shopping around to find cheap coverage that suits you.